BDI-pathogens/dvsb/README.md

 ### Installation

-Install dvsb by running this in an R session:
+Install dvsb by running the following commands in an R session (running `options(pkg.build_vignettes = TRUE)` beforehand if you want to build the vignette):

 ```{r}
 install.packages("pak") # if not already installed